 Global Alliance for Genomics and Health

-Peter Goodhand is the Chair of the OCRC Steering Committee.
-He is a respected leader in the global health sector as a senior executive and board member in both the philanthropic and health research advancement communities.
+Peter Goodhand is a respected leader in the global health sector as a senior executive and board member in both the philanthropic and health research advancement communities.
 Goodhand played a key role in the creation of a global alliance to accelerate progress in genomic research and medicine.
 In June 2013, he was appointed acting Executive Director of the alliance for its critical development phase.

 Prior to this role, he was the President and CEO of the Canadian Cancer Society - with a strong commitment to the Society’s Research Institute (formerly the National Cancer Institute of Canada) and the strategic development of cancer research in Canada.
 He was instrumental in the creation of the Occupational Cancer Research Centre (OCRC) and of the Canadian Centre for Applied Research in Cancer Control (ARCC).